fahadaz/Force-dotNet-RecuritingApp/README.md

-* Need to first install salesforce application using following url https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1a000000EZ6u
+* Need to first install salesforce application using following url https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1a000000EZ6u (
+  This force.com application consists of 4 objects
+  * Position - Used to track Positions.
+Position with status "Open - Approved" will show up on asp.net vnext application
+  * Candidate - Used to track Candidates.
+  * Job Application - Used for tracking Job Applications.
+Each candidate can apply for multiple positions.
+  * Review - Used track reviews for Candidate.
+)
 * Create connected app "rapp" under Setup | Create | Apps | Connected Apps.
 Use information under API section in next step.
 * Download the source from this git repo on to your local machine https://github.com/fahadaz/Force-dotNet-RecuritingApp